duncantl/LLDB_Scripting/README.md

 ```
 This is all we need to do.
 The next call to our breakpoint command will call
 the new `sexp.itemType`.
 This is because
-in our call to register our python function with  --python-function as the command fpr the callback,
+in our call to register our Python function with  `--python-function` as the command fpr the callback,
 LLDB created a wrapper function.
 So when this wrapper function is called, it then looks for
 sexp.itemType and finds the new one.